chipsalliance/Caliptra/doc/Caliptra.md

 ## Compliance and certification requirements

-Due to the identity service surface offered to other SoC subsystems, a Caliptra RTM may fall under the Target of Evaluation (ToE) of an application that wishes to attain a specific compliance level for business reasons.
+Due to the identity service surface offered to other SoC subsystems, Caliptra may fall under the Target of Evaluation (ToE) of an application that wishes to attain a specific compliance level for business reasons.

 It is important to highlight that it’s not necessary for the RTM itself to unilaterally attain (for example, FIPS 140-3 L3).
 It is only relevant when the RTM is included in the “bag” that wants to obtain a compliance certification.
-For example, it is relevant when a cloud provider wants to FIPS-certify PCIe link encryption in transit rooted to an ASIC identity emanating from a Caliptra RTM.
+For example, it is relevant when a cloud provider wants to FIPS-certify PCIe link encryption in transit rooted to an ASIC identity emanating from a Caliptra instance.

 See [Reference 8](#ref-8) for requirements related to keys, entropy, random bits, cryptographic modules, and algorithms.